ovh/docs/pages/public_cloud/public_cloud_databases/mysql_01_capabilities/guide.en-gb.md

 Your choice of plan affects the number of nodes your cluster can run, the SLA, and a few other features such as read replicas or backup retention.

+> [!primary]
-> **Note:** Be aware that you will be able to upgrade your plan but you won't be able to downgrade it afterwards.
+> Be aware that you will be able to upgrade your plan but you won't be able to downgrade it afterwards.

 #### Nodes and replicas